 - Inpatient hospital stay deductible and/or per day copayments

-It is important to remember that your monthly premiums do not count towards the out-of-pocket limit.
+It is important to remember that your monthly premiums do not count.
 Also, prescription drug deductibles and copayments do not count towards the health plan’s medical out-of-pocket maximum.

 When considering whether to get a Medicare Advantage plan, it’s important to consider not only the monthly premium you may be paying, but also the additional medical expenses you could be responsible for paying (out-of-pocket limit), should you get ill or injured.